How To Save Your Eyesight From Aging (with food), Part 2

 The egg industry brags that eggs are a good source for the phytonutrients you need, such as zeaxanthin.
 But have an egg nearly every day—six eggs a week—for three months, and the pigmentation in our eyes barely moves, even if those eggs consumed are high-lutein, free-range, certified organic eggs.

-Yes, eggs can increase zeaxanthin levels in the blood, but they also raise bad cholesterol levels (LDL), and risk of heart disease, says Dr. Greger; consequently he recommends an alternative to an egg yolk-based, high-cholesterol dietary strategy to increase plasma zeaxanthin.
+Yes, eggs can increase zeaxanthin levels in the blood, but they also raise bad cholesterol levels (LDL), and risk of heart disease, says Dr. Greger; so he recommends an alternative to an egg yolk-based, high-cholesterol dietary strategy to increase plasma zeaxanthin.

 Instead of getting the phytonutrients indirectly from the egg, which came from the chicken that ate the corn, and blades of grass that nourished her sufficiently to produce the egg, why not get them from the same sources as the chicken?

 Check out the following graph (which is a bit cloudy given that it’s a screen capture from Dr. Greger’s video):

 Affect of Eggs vs Veggies On Eye Pigmentation